DevExpress-Examples/gridview-how-to-add-a-custom-button-to-the-filterpanel-t375271/Readme.md

 > **Important**
 >
-> This example uses internal APIs that may changed in newer versions.
+> This example uses internal APIs that may change in newer versions.

 This example demonstrates how to display custom buttons within the Grid control's Filter Panel.
 The example [creates a custom grid control](https://supportcenter.devexpress.com/ticket/details/e900/winforms-data-grid-how-to-create-a-gridview-descendant-and-use-it-at-design-time), draws custom buttons within its Filter Panel, and implements the click functionality for custom buttons.